Pet Security Cameras 101: Handy Shopping Guidelines

 3. Communication Capabilities

 Many newer cameras let you interact with your pet in real time.
 Some allow Fido or Fluffy to hear your calming voice; others offer live-streaming video.
 This can be particularly comforting to a restless animal experiencing separation anxiety.
 A few innovative products even dispense treats!
 What a great way to augment the services of a responsible human pet sitter.
-Okay, so now you know what to look for.
-But all those camera options on the market can still make it tricky to identify one that’s best for you.
-Scrolling through Amazon listings is one way to compare features and capabilities.
-But to help save you time, we’ve highlighted several solid choices below.

-YI Dome Camera
+YI Dome Guard Camera

-Eyenimal Cat/Dog Videocam
+Eyenimal Dog Videocam

-Furbo Dog Camera
+Furbo 360° Dog Camera

-Want to toss your furry friend a tasty treat?
-Here’s the camera for you.
-It keeps you and your pet connected, with a handy two-way “chat” feature that dispenses a reassuring snack on demand.
-You also get a roomy wide-angle view of your canine’s space.
-Want barking alerts sent straight to your smartphone?
-No problem.
-If Rover is facing the camera, you even get a notification that lets you capture a super-cute “selfie.”
+Want to toss your furry friend a tasty treat from across town?
+Here’s the gold-standard camera for you.
+It keeps you and your pet closely connected with a handy two-way “chat” feature that dispenses a reassuring snack on demand.
+The updated model gives you a full 360-degree rotating wide-angle view of your canine’s environment.
+Want real-time barking alerts or a notification that lets you know if your dog is facing the camera so you can capture a super-cute, automated “selfie”?
+Furbo's smart AI tracking has you completely covered.

-PetChatz HD Pet Camera Amazon Price: $329.99
+PetChatz HDX Pet Camera

-This camera provides a substantial number of features for the price.
-You get 720p HD video recording and photography, with an ultra-wide lens.
-Grab your pet’s attention with a customizable, built-in ringtone.
-Deliver praise or gentle reprimands through the microphone.
-Reward your buddy with a tidbit from the built-in treat tray.
-Want to provide some exercise?
-You also get a lively laser dot chase option that can be set to “manual” or “automatic” mode.
 Here’s the tail-wagging takeaway: Today’s pet cameras help create a safe and reassuring environment for any animal companion.
 The features are getting more diverse and advanced all the time.
 And you can choose from plenty of convenient product options.

 Have you found these insights helpful?
 Be sure to share them with your favorite pet lovers!